gosoccerboy5/Encoding2Decoding/README.md

 decode('101112');               // Returns abc
 ```
 ## Disclaimer
-Please note that this package was made for usage on [Scratch](https://scratch.mit.edu).
 This is similar to Micah Lindley's 'String2Num' however removes lots of the complication.
 Case sensitive not supported.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)